CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

     ![](../media/img61.png)

-11. Next, on the **Choose a Kernel source** pop-up, select **Python Environment**.
+11. Next, on the **Choose a Kernel source** pop-up, select **Python Environments**.
 This will initiate the installation of the extension.

        ![](../media/img62.png)